 Santa Fe Lake Dwellers Association – News and Events

-- Visit the Santa Fe Lake water level station on-line from the Suwannee River Water Management District’s Water Data Portal.
+- The lake level has been dropping fast with the hot and dry weather, but summer rains are coming!
+Visit the Santa Fe Lake water level station on-line from the Suwannee River Water Management District’s Water Data Portal.
 Quick link for the 12 month plot of Santa Fe Lake levels.

 - Read the August 2016 Santa Fe Lake Dwellers Newsletter!